 Since CMS and state survey agencies have ditched strong regulatory enforcement in favor of a collaborative, education-oriented approach, private lawsuits are critical for improving nursing home care.
 Until CMS’s rule, nursing homes had used arbitration agreements to insulate themselves from accountability.

-The pre-dispute arbitration agreement ban goes into effect on November 28, 2016.
+The pre-dispute arbitration agreement ban has been in effect for almost 2 years now.
 Agreements signed prior to that date are unaffected by the rule.
 The rule does not apply to assisted living facilities, despite the fact that pre-dispute arbitration agreements are similarly unconscionable to their residents.

 Pat McGinnis, CANHR’s Executive Director, stated “This is a long-overdue rule.
 No citizen should be required to surrender basic constitutional rights and civil protections to secure a bed in a nursing home as a condition for adequate care.
 We are glad that CMS has finally recognized this.”